ShahriarAHaque/ePortfolio/README.md

 1. Explain communication concepts and strategies
 - Add evidence here.
 2. Show confidence and skills in oral communications and presentations
 - Gave a [Augmented Reality and Elderly Presentation](CompressedPresentation.mp4) for Proffessional Communications Skills course.
+Powerpoint included [Here](Augmented Reality.pptx).
 3. Work effectively as part of a team
 - Cowrote a [Summary](MobWriting.docx) for Proffessional Communications Skills course.
 4. Communicate effectively in a professional context